 Despite numerous mixed messages on the campaign trail, once Joe Biden was inaugurated president, his position on gas in America became resoundingly clear: No more fossil fuels.
 Well, it appears that President Biden’s wish is coming true.
 But perhaps not in the way he expected.

-The ransomware attack by Darkside hackers shut down the flow of fuel from a section that averages more than 100 million gallons per day.
+shut down the flow of fuel from a section that averages more than 100 million gallons per day.
 Although Colonial Pipeline announced yesterday, May 12, that services had resumed, America was gifted a brief glimpse into a world where energy is in short supply.
 That vision may serve as a wake-up call to an administration that is edging ever closer to Rep. Alexandria Ocasio-Cortez’s Green New Deal way of thinking.

 It’s Not Just the Hummers